vhscom/after-dark/README.md

 }
 ```

-Styles are inlined into the `head` of each page.
-If you with to link to an external stylesheet, override the `partials/global-styles.html` template, modeling from the theme's version of the file, and make any adjustments you see fit.
+Custom styles will be automatically be concatenated into a `style` element in the document `head` along with theme and vendor styles.
+See the [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/) section of the [Hugo Pipes](https://gohugo.io/hugo-pipes/) documentation for a better understanding of how this works.

 #### Favicon